hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

     -   **NEW** – the order in the iFrame or Hosted page has been accepted – the order has changed its status.

-    -   **OPEN** – the order has been viewed in DW Business Manager after being in status NEW.
+    -   **OPEN** – the order has been viewed in SCC Business Manager after being in status NEW.

     -   **FAILED** – all cases of Cancel and Decline.